A monotone $Q^1$ finite element method for anisotropic elliptic equations: Extension to general quadrilateral meshes

-\begin{rmk} If the diffusion operator degenerate to Laplacian, i.e. $\mathbf{a} =\alpha(\mathbf{x}) I$.
-A sufficient condition for \eqref{mesh-cond} is that both diagonals of the quadrilateral element bisect each angle, resulting in two non-obtuse angles for each vertex. \end{rmk}
+\begin{rmk} If the diffusion coefficient matrix degenerate to a scalar, i.e. $\mathbf{a} =\alpha(\mathbf{x}) I$, a sufficient condition for \eqref{mesh-cond} is that both diagonals of the quadrilateral element bisect each angle, resulting in two non-obtuse angles for each vertex. \end{rmk}

 \begin{rmk} By adopting some anisotropic mesh adaptation strategy where an anisotropic mesh is generated as an $M$-uniform mesh or a uniform mesh in the metric specified by the diffusion matrix $\mathbf{a}$.
 The method \eqref{hom-var-num-quad} for any anistropic problem possibly can be monotone on that anisotropic mesh. \end{rmk}